 The word Sollecito means “Urging Notice”.
 It is a special kind of warning designed to communicate with an Italian administrative office.
 It includes just the relevant facts and the right formula in Italian to urge a decision about your application.
 Moreover, it contains a warning to the office to comply with the relevant legal obligations with the correct legal references.

-Good news: you do not need a lawyer to use this tool.
-You can use it yourself with my directions in English.
-Just fill in my FREE form!
 I specifically crafted this form to reduce the waiting times of citizenship by marriage.
 I have been using it effectively for several years and you can use it now easily.

 The form text is up to date and states that the new 4-year deadline should not apply to applications started before October 4th, 2018 and the proper reference to the higher principles of law which prevail.
 Just enter your details and your application number in the form according to the English directions in Italics.
 Remember to add a copy of your passport.